ZZZPhaethon/DAPASS/README.md

 ## TODO list

-- [x] Release training code
+- [ ] Release training code
-- [x] Release evaluation code
+- [ ] Release evaluation code
-- [x] Release evaluation GT labels for the datasets tested in the paper
-- [x] Release text-query relevance visualization scripts (2D & 3D)
+- [ ] Release the copy-paste pool for evaluation
 - [ ] Release preprocessed datasets and pretrained models

 This repository is still under construction.
 Please feel free to open issues or submit pull requests.
 We appreciate all contributions to this project.